Welcome

 Answer:

 No, for leases granted before 1 January 1996, the assignor remains liable for tenant covenants throughout the term due to privity of contract.
-The assignor’s solicitor should obtain an indemnity covenant from the assignee to compensate for any future breaches but cannot avoid ongoing liability to the landlord.
+The landlord can pursue the original tenant for breaches.
+The assignor’s solicitor should obtain an indemnity covenant from the assignee to compensate for any future breaches and ensure any existing breaches are remedied before completion.
+The solicitor should also confirm whether any direct covenant to the landlord is required under the lease terms.

 Exam Warning